In this post, we will build the multi-node Hadoop cluster using three EC2 instances ( one for master, two for slaves).

 I think this is the most confusing part for the people who are not familiar with Linux or system stuff.

-The purpose of this step is, giving the master node the access permission for the slave nodes.
-It doesn’t need to be the other way.
+The purpose of this step is giving the master node the ssh access permission for the slave nodes.
+(It doesn’t need to be done to the other way.)

-Firstly, generate the key with the following command.
+Firstly, generate the key using the following command.
 (Just press enter when the instance asks you to type something.)

 ssh-keygen -t rsa

 If you can access the instance itself without typing the password while using the following command, you have finished the SSH setting.